iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 Players on the ***Communist team win*** if either:
 - All Communist Policies are enacted.
 OR
-- Hitler was the target of a character assassination.
+- Hitler was the target of a smear campaign.
 Scandalous!

 ## GAME CONTENTS
 - 17 Liberal Policy tiles